lclarkmichalek/site/content/post/monitoring-queue.md

 ```

 I'm going to omit the code that writes to these metrics, as it's fairly involved
-in talking to the frontend of the service, though it looks a little like.
+in talking to the frontend of the service, though it looks a little like this:

 ```go
 func sender(...) {